2023 RACING PROGRAM

-Offshore Division events will consist of three major club series: Spring series, Fall series, and the Long Distance series, bookended by two stand-alone club events, plus two invitational regattas.
-Opening Day will again be the same weekend as the first day of Spring Series.
+Offshore Division events will consist of three major club series for PHRF rated sailboats: Spring series, Fall series, and the Long-Distance series.
+Opening Day will start the year in middle of April.
 The season will officially end with the traditional festivities of Closing Day.
-FBYC will again be helping host the Leukemia Cup Regatta in July, offering two days of racing and a chance to contribute to a worthy cause.
+There will be two additional winter races after Closing Day events.
 The Stingray Point Regatta will continue as a three-day event.
 A government mark race will be held the first day, followed by two days of around-the-buoys racing.
 This event is expected to again attract a large contingent of racers from around the Bay over Labor Day weekend to race for the Brent Halsey, Jr. Memorial Trophy and the Potts Challenge Trophy.
-Based on the level of interest in racing by cruising sailors, the Offshore Division will be offering starts for a Cruising Class of boats with handicaps assigned by FBYC in all of the season’s major events.
-Our J70 class will again conduct their informal Friday evening club series during the summer months.
-Three club series J70 events will be spaced throughout the year.
+The Offshore Division has introduced a new Cruising Class with courses specially laid out for boats oriented more towards cruising activities.
+Cruising Class handicaps can be obtained from PHRF or FBYC will provide a provisional rating.
 All of our racing events will present the opportunity to include our new members as well as sailors from our crew training program as part of our racing teams.
 Participation of FBYC boats in regattas and series around the Bay and beyond will continue to be strong.

 RACE DAY ORGANIZATION

 Our racing (and other) events are managed by members who agree to serve as Chairs and recruit sufficient volunteers to help carry out their responsibilities.
-Responsibilities of the individual event chair assignments are as follows:
+Responsibilities of the individual event Chair assignments are as follows:

-Event Chair: Event Chairs have overall responsibility to plan, market, staff, and manage all aspects - except the racing itself - of our larger sailing and non-sailing events.
+Event Chair: Event Chairs have the overall responsibility to plan, market, staff, and manage all aspects - except the racing itself - of our larger sailing and non-sailing events.
 For regular race days, we only have a Race Chair and a Social Chair, saving Event Chairs for large events.

-Race Committee Chair: The Race Committee Chair is the Principal Race Officer (PRO) for the day’s/regatta’s racing and is responsible for running the Race Committee and ensuring that the racing is conducted safely and in accordance with any Notice of Race and the General and Special Sailing instructions.
+Race Committee Chair: The Race Committee Chair is the Principal Race Officer (PRO) for the day’s/regatta’s racing and is responsible for running the Race Committee and ensuring that the racing is conducted safely and in accordance with any Notice of Race and the General and Special Sailing Instructions.
 The PRO is also responsible for ensuring race results are turned in to the Division Lt.
 Commander for scoring, appointing a protest committee (if needed), and presenting awards following most events.
 The PRO is expected to recruit an adequate number of assistants to operate and staff the signal and mark boats.
 The PRO will act as the official liaison with the United States Coast Guard for the day’s regatta.
 If any event is cancelled, the PRO should notify the Coast Guard at (757) 374-3408 (USCG Waterways Duty Cellphone) or via VHS Channel 16 and also notify the Fleet Captain.

 Junior Race Committee Chair: Junior Race Committee Chairs run the Junior Race courses.
-Junior Race Committee Chair will serve as the Principal Race Officer and will be responsible with safely conducting all races in accordance with any Notice of Race and the General and Special Sailing Instructions.
+Junior Race Committee Chair will serve as the Principal Race Officer and will be responsible for safely conducting all races in accordance with any Notice of Race and the General and Special Sailing Instructions.

 Social Chair: For the typical weekend series race, where there is no Event Chair assigned, the Social Chair is responsible for after-race refreshments (generally soft drinks, beer, and snacks.)
 For larger events, the Social Chair works with the Event Chair, taking responsibility for food, beverages, and entertainment, as well as lining up volunteers to assist as needed to take care of the social activities for the event.